Modern Slavery Act Statement

 Organization Structure

 Thermo Fisher Scientific is the world leader in serving science.
 Our Mission is to enable our customers to make the world healthier, cleaner and safer.
-We serve customers working in pharmaceutical and biotech companies, hospitals and clinical diagnostic labs, universities, research institutions and government agencies, as well as environmental, industrial quality and process control settings.
+Whether our customers are accelerating life sciences research, solving complex analytical challenges, increasing productivity in their laboratories, improving patient health through diagnostics or the development and manufacture of life-changing therapies, we are here to support them.
 Our global team delivers an unrivaled combination of innovative technologies, purchasing convenience and pharmaceutical services through our industry-leading brands, including Thermo Scientific, Applied Biosystems, Invitrogen, Fisher Scientific, Unity Lab Services, Patheon and PPD.

-Thermo Fisher Scientific is committed to ensuring that we conduct our global business with respect for human rights and in compliance with applicable laws and fair labor practices, as evidenced by the following policies:
+As a signatory to the UN Global Compact (“UNGC”), Thermo Fisher Scientific is committed to aligning corporate strategy with the Ten Principles on human rights, labor, environment and anti-corruption and to the applicable laws and fair labor practices, as evidenced by the following Company policies:

 Our Code of Business Conduct and Ethics

 All employees receive compulsory annual training on the importance of acting ethically and with integrity in every area of our business.
-Further, employees are required to promptly report any known or suspected breach of Thermo Fisher's Code of Business Conduct or other illegal or unethical behaviour.
+Further, employees are required to promptly report any known or suspected breach of the Code of Conduct or other illegal or unethical behavior.

 Supplier Code of Conduct